Home » Appraisal » Licensing » Texas » Requirements

 Address: 1700 North Congress Avenue, Austin, TX 78701

-Texas appraisers have a distinct advantage over appraisers in other states because the housing market is stronger and more stable than it is in most other locations which means there’s a continued demand.
+In short, yes.
+Texas real estate appraisers have a distinct advantage over appraisers in other states because the housing market is stronger and more stable than it is in most other locations, which means there’s a continued demand.
 While this is especially true in cities like Austin, San Antonio, Dallas, and Houston, even areas with lower populations have a need for real estate appraisers.